AndnixSH/Forza-Horizon-5-Afking/README.md

 Yes, the devs were already aware and patched it to cap the XP, so AFKing would be less effective.
 Without the cap, you would propably earn around 3,000,000 XP per 100 laps

-Is it bannable?
-No, driving assisting is a feature, not an exploit

 # My setup
 - VMware Workstation 16
 - Windows 11 Insider